Floydlang/floyd/Notes/Floyd code.markdown

 2. Automatic - Avoid having to repeat things: no need to implement equal() etc manually.
 No need to initialize every member in each constructor etc.
 3. Explicit - One simple and clear way to do everything, little opportunity to do creative coding.
 Built-in specific mechanisms for all common stuff and best pratices.
 4. Composability
 5. Performance: built in profiling and hardware cache.
-Ballpark C++ performance.
+Ballpark C performance.
-6. Solid code and techniques
+6. Enforces solid code and techniques
 7. Normalized source code format allows round-trip tools / visual editing.
 Easy language parsing, use as data language.
 8. Opinionated: there is a good way to do things.
 That is built into the languge, not in libraries
 9. Encourage creating lots of very specific structs even for simple things.
 Can be unnamed.